 I aimed for “good enough” instead of “perfect”.

-I’ve seen it in so many nutrition coaching clients.
+I’ve seen it in so many Precision Nutrition Coaching clients.

 They want to follow the “perfect” diet.

 So they adhere to strict meal plans (to the last measured teaspoon) Monday to Friday.
 And, the whole week, they worry incessantly about screwing things up.